Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Digital-Analog Computing

 \subsection{Synthesis Error}

 Given that the effective Hamiltonian is the center piece of the simulation protocols, we need to estimate the synthesis error associated to the fact that it is an approximation of the original Hamiltonian.
-In order to do this, we focus on the Frobenius norm,
+In the weak-driving regime $\Omega_{k} \ll \delta_{k}$, the original Hamiltonian without the QF RWA is